DSchaedler/dinraal/README.md

 (app/lib/dinraal.rb)

 # Common Parameters

+All methods in Dinraal accept their options in hash notation.
+This allows for extra or missing options to be ignored or inferred.

+## Usually Required
 x =  (int, float) x position of point 1 on the triangle.
 y =  (int, float) y position of point 1 on the triangle.
 x2 = (int, float) x position of point 2 on the triangle.
 y2 = (int, float) y position of point 2 on the triangle.
 x3 = (int, float) x position of point 3 on the triangle.
 y3 = (int, float) y position of point 3 on the triangle.

+## Usually Optional
 r =  (int, float) red portion of the triangle's color.
 g =  (int, float) green portion of the triangle's color.
 b =  (int, float) blue portion of the triangle's color.
 a =  (int, float) alpha portion of the triangle's color.

-All methods in Dinraal accept their options in hash notation.
-This allows for extra or missing options to be ignored or inferred.

 # Methods